SeaRbSg/elixir/tanx/README.md

 ## Running a development server

 1. Install dependencies with `mix deps.get`
+2. Install node.js dependencies with `npm install`
-2. Start Phoenix endpoint with `mix phoenix.server`
+3. Start Phoenix endpoint with `mix phoenix.server`

 Now you can visit `localhost:4000` from your browser.